d-ronnqvist/d-ronnqvist.github.com/_posts/2013-03-05-making-drawrect-accessible.md

 tags: [Accessibility, VoiceOver, Custom drawing]
 ---

 This week (actually yesterday) at Cocoa Heads Stockholm I had the pleasure of listening to a blind user talk about accessibility on iOS and to also give a presentation on accessibility myself.
 It was an extremely emotional experience to hear about  the _enabler_ that your app can really be for a disabled user.
-In the aim of spreading the word about VoiceOver I intent to write several posts explaining how to implement great accessibility in your apps, starting with this post.
+In the aim of spreading the word about VoiceOver I intend to write several posts explaining how to implement great accessibility in your apps, starting with this post.

 ---------------